 Pamphlets, chiefly concerning religious topics.
 Pamphlets are divided into five categories (Biographical, Doctrinal, Methodist, Nazarene, and Miscellaneous) and arranged chronologically within each category.

 313 religious tracts concerning a wide variety of topics.
 Tracts are grouped according to author or publisher when a significant body of work by one author or publisher is represented in the collection.
 One envelope contains tracts on Pentecostal and Holiness topics.
 Most items are undated.

 Bound shape-note and round note hymnals.
 Covers and pages missing from some items.
 Arranged chronologically.

 Yearbooks from Central Holiness University, John Fletcher College, and Cleveland Bible College.
 Arranged alphabetically by title, then chronologically.

-Photocopies of clippings about Brasher and the organizations with which he was affiliated.
-Arranged chronologically.
+Clippings (with some photocopies) pertaining to Brasher and the organizations with which he was affiliated.

 Literature advertising church services, institutions, organizations, and a variety of merchandise, both religious and secular.
 Arranged chronologically.

 Programs for commencements, performances, and ceremonies at church-affiliated schools; programs for Holiness and Methodist conferences and ceremonies; and church bulletins.
 Arranged chronologically.